-Broken bikes - We will buy broken bicycles with frame damage, bent forks or missing components to salvage for parts.
+Broken bikes - Limited Interest - We will buy broken bicycles with frame damage, bent forks or missing components to salvage for parts.
 The prices we pay for such bikes is a fraction of that paid for complete bikes, as we are buying for parts value only and it requires significant labor to disassemble, sort and clean components.

 Recent department store bikes - Magna, Huffy, Pacific, Next, Mongoose, Iron Horse, Motiv, Jeep, Denali, K2 and Northrock are brands that we will not buy.
 We are not interested in bicycles that were sold at Target, WalMart, Costco, Big 5 or equivalent.
 Exceptions, there are some nice older Motivs and we will buy Huffy/Mongoose that pre-date Pacific Cycles takeover.
-We do not buy mail order or internet bikes like new Motobecane, Bikes Direct, Hollandia, etc.

 Fixie/Single Speeds and Single Speed Conversions - We do not buy single speed/fixie bicycles converted from road bikes.
 Also, we do not buy Pure Fix or Micargi grade DeepV bikes.